dropbox/dropbox-sdk-obj-c/README.md

 }];
 ```

 This `Metadata` object is known as a "datatype with subtypes" in our API v2 documentation.
-The difference between these datatypes with subtypes and union types, is that union types can exist as only one instance value at a time, whereas these datatypes with subtypes exist
+The difference between these "datatypes with subtypes" and union types, is that union types can exist as only one instance value at a time, whereas these "datatypes with subtypes" can exist
-as sets of multiple instance values at a time.
+as multiple instance values at a time.
 Only a few routes return result types like this.

 ### Customizing network calls